Ballona Creek Bike Path: Airport

 People who would like to bicycle to Los Angeles International Airport can use Ballona Creek Bike Path.

 For a relatively flat route, cross Pacific Avenue Bridge at trail’s end and take Pacific to Vista Del Mar (the beachfront boulevard between the demolished Surfridge development and the ocean), turn left at Imperial Highway, left again Pershing Avenue, and right at Winchester Parkway.
 The entrance to LAX is just south of the intersection of Winchester Parkway and Sepulveda Boulevard.

 Those amenable to a hill climb can exit Ballona Creek Bike Path from the Sawtelle Boulevard gate and head south, turn right at McDonald Street, left at Mesmer Avenue, which crosses Jefferson Boulevard and then continues to a Y-shaped intersection with Centinela Avenue.
-Two streetlights further south is Sepulveda, which offers a bike lane, a marked elevation rise up the Westchester Bluffs and an straightforward route to the entrance of LAX.
+Two streetlights further south is Sepulveda, which offers a bike lane, a marked elevation rise up the Westchester Bluffs and a straightforward route to the entrance of LAX.
 A similar route with less car traffic is available by connecting with Playa Vista’s Bluff Creek trail up into the residential area of Westchester and thence to LAX.